If I'm under 18 who can make me answer questions?

 Police Officers Will LIE To Get You To Talk

 The following are lie's cops use when they're trying to get you to talk: "You will have to stay here and answer my questions," "you're not leaving until I find out what I want to know."
 "I have evidence against you, so tell me what you know or else."
 (Cops can fabricate fake evidence to convince you to tell them what they want to know.)
 "If you don't answer my questions you'll be charged with resisting arrest, obstruction or hindering an investigation."
-ALL ARE LIES!

 If You're Arrested